sushovan4/shape-reconstruction/README.md

 Given a metric space <img src="https://latex.codecogs.com/gif.latex?(S,d)" />, the Vietoris-Rips complex renders its geometry at a positive scale <img src="https://latex.codecogs.com/gif.latex?\epsilon" title="\epsilon" />.
 The Vietoris-Rips complex on

 ## Installation
+The web application does not require any extra installation besides a web-browser with an Internet connection.
+Hit the url https://www.smajhi.com/shape-reconstruction from your favorite browser to open it.
+The app runs client-side Javascritpt for all the computations, so you may need to enable JS engine in your browser.
+The supported browsers include Google Chrome (>=48.0), Firefox (>=65.0), Opera, and Safari.
+All the above mentioned browsers run JS by default.
+The supported devices include Desktop, Laptop, Tablet, and Phones.
+Since computing rips complexes involve quadratic time operations, the app uses a ton of system CPU and RAM when the a large sample size is chosen.
+For this reason, **we strongly discourage the users to run the application on their phones or similar devices with very limited computational resources**.

 ## Usage